/data/path_data_processor.py

 ) -> bool:

-"""Indicates whether a record contains a path (key) indicating whether the record as a whole should be retained
+"""Identifies whether a record contains a path (key), indicating whether the record should be retained."""

 if not record_keys: